Braimer/BlogN/README.md

 🛫 PostPlane — A Clean & Modern Blog Platform

-PostPlane is a sleek web blogging platform built with Django and Tailwind CSS.
+PostPlane is a sleek web blogging platform built with Django, GraphQl, Vue.
 Designed for simplicity and speed, PostPlane lets you publish, manage, and browse blog posts with ease — no turbulence.
 ✨ Features

    📝 Create, edit, and delete blog posts